saddy113/Synology-DS415-Zabbix/Zabbix/README.md

 That's all.
 If you want reboot DiskStation and Zabbix Agent will be loaded after DS boot.
 Of course !
 Add zabbix host to Zabbix server and apply "Template OS Linux" template or any other you use.

+For now in template folder you have template for Raid Status monitoring (under development).
+Apply this template to DS host.